-Minor in Consumption of Alcohol is where a person under 21 years of age ingests or drinks an alcoholic beverage.
+Minor in Possession of Alcohol is where a person under 21 years of age ingests or drinks an alcoholic beverage.
 No breathalyzer or alcohol tests are required for an officer to charge a minor, and neither are required for a Judge or Jury to convict the minor.
 Possession doesn't mean ownership; merely being near alcohol and having control over it is enough.
 Control generally means the ability and permission to access it.
 Control over alcohol might be a cooler at a campsite shared by several people.
 However, a private refridgerator in a private bedroom of a shared apartment is probably not.
 Read more details about Possession in the Defenses section below.

 We focus on dismissal.
 Wny?
 Due to the Underage Drinking Laws in Texas, a Conviction will Suspend the minor's Driver's License or delay the ability to obtain one.
 If convicted, the minor must attend and complete a mandatory education class for alcohol awareness, and must complete community service at an anti-alcohol agency or group (organizations that aid those with alcohol issues or alcohol awareness).